 The competition accommodates entries across seven categories, including:

 - alternative metals/materials;

-- emerging jewellery artist 18 years old and younger;
+- emerging jewellery artist 18 years old and younger; and

-- emerging jewellery artist 22 years old and younger;
+- emerging jewellery artist 22 years old and younger.

 The judging process is broken up into two stages.
 In the first, five judges determine a list of finalists based on each entry’s originality, proposed material use, and esthetics.
 Finalists then submit completed pieces to be examined up close, in the hand, and on models by a second group of five judges.
 The second panel evaluates submissions based on incorporation of materials, wearability, and workmanship.